 A student who has been denied financial aid because of failure to maintain satisfactory academic progress may make a one-time appeal to the Financial Aid Committee on Academic Progress.
 The appeal must be in writing, either in the form of a letter, a fax or e-mail.
 It should be sent to the Associate Director of Student Financial Services and must be received by the date directed in the letter the student will receive notifying of loss of financial aid.
 The appeal letter should show that the student recognizes the cause of prior academic difficulties and has identified remedies that will ensure future academic success.
 Each appeal will be considered on an individual basis.
 Special attention will be given to students deemed to be educationally disadvantaged under "special circumstances".
-When the Committee has made its decision, the student will be notified in writing.
-If the appeal is granted, the student will be on probation for one semester and must complete the requirements stated in the response letter to continue receiving aid past the probationary semester.
+Examples of special circumstances that may be considered include but are not limited to: